kej715/DtCyber/rje-station/README.md

 sent to the RJE host service.
 The default is none.
 - **password** : specifies the password used in the *SIGNON* request sent to the RJE host service.
 The default is none.
 - **maxConnections** : the maximum number of concurrent connections supported by the service on its TCP port.
 The default is *1*.
 - **port** : the TCP port number on which the RJE host service is listening for connections.
 The default is *2553*.
 - **protocol** : specifies the name of the RJE data communication protocol to use in communicating with the RJE host service.
 Accepted values are *hasp* and *mode4*.
 The default is *hasp*.
+- **sampleJobs** : Specifies an array of objects, each of which defines a sample job that can be loaded into the job composer window supported by the web-based RJE user interface (see [Using rjews](#using-rjews), below.
+Each object contains two properties: **title** defining the name of the sample job, and **url** defining the URL of a file containing the sample job, where the URL is relative to the **httpRoot** property defined above.
 - **title** : specifies a string providing a brief title or description of the machine.
 This title/description is presented to users in windows titles and console messages.
 - **bsc** : an optional object defining configuration properties specific to the BSC data communication layer.